Automatic365/react-redux_book-list/README.md

-Learning React-Redux by modeling Tinder
+Learning React-Redux by modeling a simple book list